 Although Muslims have followed Muhammad in order to attract God's love, they have also recognized that God loves human beings in any case.
 Sufi authors commonly highlight the notion that the divine motivation for creating the universe is love.
 What makes human beings special, among all God's creatures, is that they have the capacity to love God freely in response to His love for them.
-All other things simply serve God as they were created to serve Him, with no free choice on their parts.
-As Rūmī puts it,

-Choice is the salt of worship- the spheres turn, but not because they want to.
-Their turning is neither rewarded nor punished, for, at the time of reckoning, choice bestows excellence.
+All other things simply serve God as they were created to serve Him, with no free choice on their parts.1 As Rūmī puts it, the spheres turn, but not because they want to.
+Their turning is neither rewarded nor punished, for, at the time of reckoning, choice bestows excellence.2